Oberliga Südwest (1945–1963): Overview

 Next to the Oberliga Berlin, the Oberliga Südwest was the smallest of the five Oberligas.
-Considering this, it is still impressive that it won two German titles through the 1.
+It won two German titles through the 1.
 FC Kaiserslautern, led by the German captain Fritz Walter, still a legend in Kaiserslautern and Germany.

 Set below the Oberliga were originally the Amateurligas.
 In 1951 the 2.
 Oberliga Südwest was formed to fit in between.

 With the reintroduction of the German championship in 1948, the winner and runners-up of the Oberliga Südwest went on to the finals tournament with the other Oberliga champions.

 In 1950, the southern group of the Oberliga Südwest was disbanded and its clubs joined the Southern German Football Association.

 From 1948 to 1951 the clubs from the Saarland did not take part in the Oberliga Südwest, playing their own competition instead.
 The 1.
 FC Saarbrücken even took part in the French second division in 1948–49, winning the division but being refused further participation.

 The 1.
 FC Kaiserslautern, Wormatia Worms and 1.
 FSV Mainz 05 took part in all of the 18 seasons of the Oberliga Südwest.

 In 1978, the Oberliga Südwest was reformed, as the third tier of German football, but still covering the same region.
 From the clubs that played the last season in 1963, the 1.
 FSV Mainz 05, FK Pirmasens, SV Südwest Ludwigshafen, TuS Neuendorf and Eintracht Bad Kreuznach also saw the first season of the new league.